dublr/dublr/README.md

   * Note: In the early days of Dublr, you probably want to call `buy()` to get the best possible price on DUBLR tokens, whether bought or minted.
 Later, if the market price for DUBLR tokens becomes much lower than the (exponentially growing) mint price as a result of a strong increase in supply of tokens sold significantly below the mint price, then you may want to call `buy(/* allowMinting = */ false)` instead of `buy()` in order to disable minting, so that the ETH amount that you send doesn't end up minting DUBLR tokens for an exorbitant price.
 1. If you already imported the DUBLR as a custom token, then you should see your tokens appear in your MetaMask wallet summary screen.

+(Because Dublr implements ERC20,  including being traded on all other centralized and decentralized exchanges -- however, there is no guarantee of sufficient liquidity for these activities, and there is no guarantee of profit from trading Dublr tokens. )

-Because Dublr implements the ERC20 API, Dublr tokens may also be able to be bought on an ERC20-compatible external decentralized exchange (DEX) such as UniSwap, if there is liquidity on the exchange.
-However, ensure that you are getting a good price, relative to the price of Dublr tokens on Dublr's built-in DEX.
-Use the "Read" tab to call `mintPrice` to determine the current mint price, and call `cheapestSellOrder` or `allSellOrders` to see orders in Dublr's own order book.
+Because Dublr implements the ERC20 API, Dublr can be used as any other ERC20 token, including being traded on an ERC20-compatible external decentralized or centralized exchange, if there is sufficient liquidity on the exchange.
+However, ensure that you are getting a good price, relative to the price of Dublr tokens on Dublr's built-in DEX and the current mint price.

+Note that there is no guarantee of sufficient supply or liquidity on the sell side of any decentralized or centralized exchange, including the Dublr DEX, to be able to buy DUBLR at any given price.
+Therefore, there is no guarantee whatsoever of profit from trading Dublr tokens.
+See the full [Legal Agreement and Disclaimers](https://github.com/dublr/dublr/blob/main/LEGAL.md) for more information.

 ### Selling Dublr tokens